-Set start-up delay time for activating the fieldbus watchdog event.
-Counter begins when converter wakes up.
+Set a startup delay time for activating the fieldbus watchdog event.
+The counter begins when the converter wakes up.

 7.3.14.8 HMI Connection Loss (Menu Index 2.9.9)

 Selects the converter response for losing connection to MyDrive® Insight or the control panel while they are in control of the converter.
 Regardless of the response, the control is released to the control place with the next highest control priority.